vlang/vlang-blog/content/blog/vex-showcase.md

 Additionally, you can create an optimised executable by running `v -prod .`, for which you need to have a dedicated C compiler like GCC, Clang, or MSVC installed.
 Make sure to compile the app on the same OS and architecture as the deployment target.
-Then you can take the executable and just run it.
+Then you can run the executable without waiting for it to compile again (which takes significantly longer when `-prod` is used).
 Copy the `static` folder and place it in the same directory as the generated executable.
 No other dependencies required.

+## Advanced

+V also supports embedding files in the final executable, so you could remove the necessity for copying the `static` directory by embedding those files directly, leaving you with a single file.
+This is not recommended for prototyping because any changes you make to the stylesheet or homepage will be reflected after you restart the web server.
+However, once you're done, this will simplify deployment.
+This exercise is left to the reader (or possibly a future article).

 ## Closing Thoughts

-Vex is a very simple framework and it takes very little effort to start being productive with it.
+Vex is a very simple framework, and it takes very little effort to start being productive with it.
 It leverages several features of V, such as the strong typing, convenient syntax, and good developer experience to help make the life of the developer easier.
 This combination is generally